travel-intelligence/travel-intelligence.github.io/_posts/2013-09-29-authentication.md

       }
     }

-The client of the API must provide `email` and `password` for validation.
+The client of the API must provide `email` and `password` for validation by sending a HTTP POST request.
 Upon successful authentication the service replies with an `auth_token`.

     $ curl -v https://demo.travel-intelligence.com/api/v1/session \